 When you request a tutor, you agree to make a weekly commitment to your appointments.
 You will be expected to have your homework completed before your tutoring appointment and to come prepared with specific questions.
-Your tutor is not expected to be "on call."
+Your tutor is not expected to be "on call," so you will need to make use of additional supports (such as faculty, departmental tutoring, etc.) when additional questions come up.
 You may need to prepare ahead of time for your tutoring appointments, and it is your responsibility to build this time into your weekly schedule.

 Referral to departmental tutoring/professors' office hours

 Our tutors create a tutoring log for each session that includes information about your progress.
 If our tutors observe that you are doing well enough to end tutoring, they may recommend that you use other resources instead.
 Alternatives include departmental tutoring, professors' office hours, or group tutoring.
-In addition, if you consistently arrive to your session without questions or without homework completed, expect to end your tutoring contract.
-Once your tutor makes the recommendation to end tutoring, SASC staff will contact you to discuss your options.
+If your tutor makes the recommendation to end tutoring, SASC staff will contact you to discuss your options.

-If you become ill or cannot attend a session due to an emergency, please contact the SASC office directly.
-We will take extenuating circumstances, including emergency and illness, into account if your contract is ever suspended.
+If you become ill or cannot attend a session due to an emergency, please contact your tutor, or the SASC office at 563-387-1270 as soon as possible.

 Program participants may be referred to the Tutor Coordinator for reasons including, but not limited to: excessive absences, frequent lateness, inadequate effort, academic misconduct, or personal misconduct.
 At that time, the contract will be placed on hold, and the student will need to meet with the Tutor Coordinator to discuss whether the contract should continue.
 While SASC will make every effort to resolve the issue, we reserve the right to cancel tutoring for any participant who fails to comply with the terms of the contract.